A high fibre, plant-based diet is ideal for weight-loss and ongoing weight maintenance.

 Unfortunately, our energy dense foods, such as fats, soft drinks and alcohol don’t provide the ‘bulk’ to let us know we are full so we keep wanting more (that coupled with blood sugar fluctuations from processed sugary foods).

 Eating whole foods such as vegetables and fibre-rich fruits like apples and pears will help us to feel satisfied so we don’t eat more calories than we need.
-We all know what the high calorie foods are – and if you don’t there’s loads of places to get the information, apps on your phone, websites and charts.
+We all know what the high calorie foods are – and if you don’t, there’s loads of places to get the information, apps on your phone, websites and charts.
 Basically if it is processed, it is going to be higher in calories than its whole food counterpart.
 We need to keep commercially processed foods to a minimum.

 The real key is planning.
 Stock up on organic vegetables, salads and make crudités for easy snacking and meal preparation.
-If you feel like eating some ‘treats’ have a bowl of green salad and some crudités first so you can stop at a few pieces of chocolate rather than eating the whole bar.
+If you feel like eating some ‘treats’ have a bowl of green salad and some crudités first so you can stop at a few pieces of chocolate rather than a eating the whole bar.
 If you are hungry, feed yourself.
 It’s impossible to keep up a diet that requires you to starve.
 If you’re eating whole foods and minimising processed foods the weight should start to drop off.
-For extra help and support a naturopathic nutritional therapist can be useful in helping you overcome any obstacles to your health goals.
+For extra help and support, a naturopathic nutritional therapist can be useful in helping you overcome any obstacles to your health goals.

 It is increasingly accepted that a low-carbohydrate (‘low carb’) diet is the way to lose weight healthily, by minimising excess sugars and starches in diet that the body turns to fat.